William Conrad: Voice

+As "Bill Conrad", he narrated and contributed character voices to Jay Ward's animated Rocky and Bullwinkle series from 1959 to 1964.
+Conrad's "narrator" voice in this series was far removed from his usual rumbling baritone.
+He adopted a brisk, high-pitched, nasal tenor that suited the mock urgency of the narratives.
+He reserved this voice for the Rocky cartoons and did not employ it elsewhere.

-As "Bill Conrad", he narrated the animated Rocky and Bullwinkle series from 1959 to 1964.
-He narrated This Man Dawson, a 33-episode syndicated crime drama starring Keith Andes in the 1959–1960 television season, and then became the familiar voice narrating The Fugitive, starring David Janssen, on ABC television from 1963 to 1967.
-He could also be heard introducing Count Basie's Orchestra and Frank Sinatra on Sinatra's 1966 Live at the Sands album.
+Conrad narrated This Man Dawson, a 33-episode syndicated crime drama starring Keith Andes in the 1959–1960 television season, and then became the familiar voice narrating The Fugitive, starring David Janssen, on ABC television from 1963 to 1967.
+He also introduced Count Basie's Orchestra and Frank Sinatra on Sinatra's 1966 Live at the Sands album.

 Conrad intoned a rhyming narration heard over the credits of the 1970 John Wayne film Western Chisum.
 His voice is heard in the Clio Award-winning 1971 public-service announcement about pollution featuring Iron Eyes Cody, created for Earth Day by Keep America Beautiful and the Ad Council.
-From 1973 to 1978, Conrad narrated the TV nature program, Wild, Wild World of Animals.
-Also during the 1970s, he appeared in and narrated a number of episodes for ABC's American Sportsman, and in the CBS documentary The Lost Treasure of the Concepcion.
+From 1973 to 1978, Conrad narrated the TV nature program Wild, Wild World of Animals.
+Also during the 1970s, he appeared in and narrated a number of episodes for ABC's American Sportsman and in the CBS documentary The Lost Treasure of the Concepcion.
 He later narrated The Making of Star Wars (1977), the disaster documentary Catastrophe!
 (1977), the 1978 World Series U.S.-baseball highlight film, Buck Rogers in the 25th Century (1979), and The Rebels (1979).
-He performed the role of Denethor in the 1980 animated TV version of J. R. R. Tolkien's The Return of the King.
-His other voice work included narration for The Highwayman and the High Flight sign-off featuring an F-15.
+Conrad also performed the role of Denethor in the 1980 animated TV version of J. R. R. Tolkien's The Return of the King.
+His other voice work included narration for The Highwayman and the "High Flight" sign-off featuring an F-15.

 Directing

 Conrad directed episodes of NBC's Klondike in the 1960–1961 season.
-His other credits as a director include episodes of The Rifleman, Bat Masterson, Route 66, Have Gun – Will Travel, 77 Sunset Strip, Temple Houstonand Ripcord, as well as ABC's crime drama Target: The Corruptors!.
+His other credits as a director include episodes of The Rifleman, Bat Masterson, Route 66, Have Gun – Will Travel, 77 Sunset Strip, Temple Houston and Ripcord, as well as ABC's crime drama Target: The Corruptors!.